dovecot/documentation/source/settings/core.rst

    This is the least trusted user in Dovecot: this user should not have access to anything at all.

-.. dovecot_core:setting:: default_process_limit
-   :default: 100
-   :values: @uint

-   The maximum number of processes that may exist for a service.

-   This value can be overridden via the :ref:`service_configuration-process_limit` setting within service blocks.

-.. dovecot_core:setting:: default_vsz_limit
-   :default: 256M
-   :values: @size

-   The default virtual memory size limit for service processes.

-   Designed to catch processes that leak memory so that they can be terminated before they use up all the available resources.

-   This value can be overridden via the :ref:`service_configuration-vsz_limit` setting within service blocks.

 .. dovecot_core:setting:: deliver_log_format